fetchai/agents-aea/docs/quickstart.md

 aea delete my_first_aea
 ```

-## Next steps
+## Next Steps

 To gain an understanding of the core components of the framework, please continue to the next page:

 - <a href="../core-components-1/">Core components - Part 1</a>

-For more demos, use cases or step by step guides, please check the following:
+For more demos, use cases or step-by-step guides, please check the following:

 - <a href="../generic-skills">Generic skill use case</a>
 - <a href='../weather-skills/'>Weather skill demo</a>